dutangc/CASdatasets/man-md/swmotorcycle.md

 # Swedish Motorcycle Insurance dataset

+## Description

  This data comes from the former Swedish insurance company Wasa, before its 1999 fusion with Laensfoersaekringar Alliance.
 In Sweden, insurance involves three types of cover: TPL (third party liability), partial casco and hull.
 TPL covers any bodily injuries plus property damages caused to others in a traffic accident.
 Partial casco (may not be used in all countries) covers theft but also some other causes of loss such as fire.
 Hull covers damage on the policyholder's own vehicle.
 Note that The TPL insurance is mandatory, while the others are optional.
 The three types of cover are often sold in a package as a comprehensive insurance, but they are usually priced separately.
 This dataset contains information relative to partial casco only for motorcycles.
 It contains aggregated data on all insurance policies and claims during 1994-1998.

 ```r
 data(swmotorcycle)